ctroutman23/roof-replacement-prospect-scale/README.md

 the purposes of roofing marketing.

-I'm seeking out data that will help me identify homeowners who need a new roof, using 2 different datasets, real estate and storm data.
+I'm seeking out data that will help me identify homeowners who need a new roof, using 2 different datasets.

+Both datasets can be found on kaggle and were scraped from Trulia's records.
+<p><a href="https://www.kaggle.com/datasets/promptcloud/trulia-property-listing-dataset-2020">Dataset 1</a></p>

+<p><a href="https://www.kaggle.com/datasets/promptcloud/real-estate-data-from-trulia">Dataset 2</a></p>

 <strong>In real estate data, I'll be looking at the data points below:</strong>